chummelt/Twitter-Data-in-R-Using-Rtweet/README.md

 ### 1. Connecting to Twitter via API

-The process of the connection to twitter is very good documented under
+The process of the connection to twitter is very good documented under the following

 ```ruby
 rm(list=ls())